Ghostscypher/ghostscypher/README.md

 <h1 align="center">Hi 👋, I'm Brian</h1>
-<h3 align="center">A passionate backend developer who loves visualization systems and simulations.</h3>
+<h2 align="center">A very handsome (by handsome I mean my mom says I'm handsome) backend developer</h2>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ghostscypher&theme=monokai" alt="ghostscypher" /></a> </p>

 <h3>About me:</h3>

 I am a passionate backend developer with 7+ years of experience.
 I primarily specialize in PHP backend.
 Being a backend developer, we are rarely seen by the users, always lurking in the shadows but that's where the magic happen.
 I know i'll probably start a war with this but I believe backend developers are the real MVPs, the unsung heroes of the internet.
 Or maybe I'm just biased 😉.
-Any person dealing with systems not involving any form of visual feedback in my opinion is borderline psychotic if not mad.
+Any person dealing with systems not involving any form of visual feedback, just a bunch of texts and sometimes gibberish (K8s guys know what I'm talking about), in my opinion is borderline psychotic if not mad.
 And I am here for the crazy ride.
+And I love it.

 In my free time I like working on visualizations mostly in P5 JS and simulations, but outside of the computer world I do what any normal developer does: Think about that bug that's been bugging me for the past 3 days, and how to fix it.

-I appreciate the human creativity, coming up with stories isn't an easy feat.
-And because of this reasons, I like to read books, mostly fantasy, mystery and sci-fi.
+I appreciate the human creativity, coming up with stories, isn't an easy feat.
+And because of this reason, I like to read books, mostly fantasy, mystery and sci-fi.
 I love animations (sorry to those too old for cartoons), I love the creativity and the effort put into them.
 I also love music the sweet sound of music, I'm not a musician but I love listening to music.

 I realize I have been ranting for a while now, so I'll stop here.
 If you want to know more about me, feel free to reach out to me on any of the platforms below.